 Coronavirus symptoms are generally flu-like and include fever, cough, runny nose and difficulty breathing.

-These tips are helpful in preventing the spread of respiratory viruses such as Coronavirus:
+These tips are helpful in preventing the spread of respiratory viruses such as COVID-19:

-- Cover your cough or sneeze and clean up immediately.
+- Cover your cough or sneeze with a tissue or sleeve and clean up immediately.

 - Avoid contact with those who are sick, and avoid others if you are sick.